 - muscle tone of the stomach and small intestine

 - cell division and growth of duodenal mucosa

 - cell division and growth of the pancreas

 From this exhaustive list we can see that bitters not only increase appetite but also aid digestion, accelerate stomach emptying and protect gut tissues.
-Of course, this has been known for centuries as many aperitifs have their origins in herbal bitters taken to stimulate the appetite and digestion made sluggish by an over rich diet.
+Of course, this has been known for centuries as many aperitifs have their origins in herbal bitters taken to stimulate the appetite and digestion that has been made sluggish by an over rich diet.

 The effect of bitters on the liver is interesting as it promotes bile flow and improves liver function by preventing the accumulation of waste materials.
 This is especially important where there is an unhealthy diet, excessive alcohol intake, defective digestion, chronic gut conditions or general ill health.
 It is also useful where long term use of conventional drug treatment has taken place, or for detoxing from recreational drugs.